 Figure 3.1.
-Manhattan plots of each of 28 chromosomes from the male assembly.
+Manhattan plots of each of 28 chromosomes from the male delta smelt assembly.
 Location on the x axis and log10P significance on the y axis.
 Significant SNPs on Chromosome 5 are marked in blue.

 Figure 3.2.
 Distribution of the proportion of change from log2(m+1)(fcor+1) where m = male k-mer abundance and fcor = corrected female abundance (fcor=f*Acor, where f = female k-mer abundance and Acor = male to female abundance correction of 0.538 resulting from the ratio of male to female median abundances Acor=MedmMed(f)).